-The distributorless ignition system, is a completely solid state electronic system, with no moving parts.
+The Distributorless Ignition System, is a completely solid state electronic system, with no moving parts.

 So, with no distributor, there is also, no distributor cap or rotor to replace.
 And, no troublesome vacuum or mechanical advance mechanisms, to cause timing problems.

-The components of distributorless ignition system are:
+The components of a Distributorless Ignition System are:

 - Ignition Coils